21 Habits That Are Making You Age Faster

 Skipping the weight machines

 Muscle strength directly correlates to how well you age, says Barry Sears, MD, author of the Zone Diet book series and president of the nonprofit Inflammation Research Foundation.
-Increasing your muscle mass by strength training (at the gym or in your daily life) helps protect your heart, brain, and bones, helping you look and feel younger, he explains.
-Need ideas?
-Start with the best workout you should do at every age.
+Increasing your muscle mass by strength training (at the gym or in your daily life) helps protect your heart, brain and bones, helping you look and feel younger, he explains.

 Not taking care of your smile